-COU 6808 Family Dynamics and Counseling 3 sem. hrs.
+COU 6808 Family Dynamics and Counseling

 Prerequisites: Completion of the Qualifying Courses, admission to candidacy for the Master's degree, and satisfactory performance in COU 6663.
 The course is required in the Marriage and Family Counseling Program.

 This course will examine family dynamics and counseling approaches within major theories and models.